Subsidence Repair Cost

 The cost of the job can vary depending on the extent of the damage.
 The more damage there is to the property, the more difficult the job will be to fix, and the job will also take much longer.

-With this in mind, properties that have more damage than others can expect to pay more for the overall cost of the job.
-Those with very extensive damage can expect to pay anywhere up to around £50,000.
+Properties that have more damage than others can expect to pay more for the overall cost of the job.
+Those with extensive damage can expect to pay anywhere up to around £50,000.

 Location of Property